uaf/uaf/doc/pyuaf/_sources/api_pyuaf_util_statuscodes.txt

 .. automodule:: pyuaf.util.statuscodes

     This module defines the status codes as specified by the UAF.

+    The *UAF status codes*
+    (which are defined in the :mod:`pyuaf.util.statuscodes` module) are not to be confused with the *OPC UA status codes* (which are defined in the :mod:`pyuaf.util.opcuastatuscodes` module).
+    The *OPC UA status codes* are more than 200 "detailed" codes defined by the OPC UA standard, while the *UAF status codes* are around 20 more "general" codes.
-    These status codes are more general than the (more than hundred!) status codes specified by the OPC UA standard.
-Each "OPC UA status code" can be mapped to exactly one "UAF statuscode".
+    Each one of the more than 200 *OPC UA status codes* can be mapped to exactly one *UAF status code*.

-    For instance, an ``OpcUa_BadUserAccessDenied``, ``OpcUa_BadCertificateInvalid``,
+    E.g. the OPC UA :attr:`~pyuaf.util.opcuastatuscodes.OpcUa_GoodMoreData`,
+    :attr:`~pyuaf.util.opcuastatuscodes.OpcUa_GoodNoData`,
+    :attr:`~pyuaf.util.opcuastatuscodes.OpcUa_GoodShutdownEvent` etc. codes are
+    all mapped to the UAF :attr:`~pyuaf.util.statuscodes.Good` code since there is only one "Good" *UAF status code*.

+    Similarly, an  :attr:`~pyuaf.util.opcuastatuscodes.OpcUa_BadUserAccessDenied`,
+    :attr:`~pyuaf.util.opcuastatuscodes.OpcUa_BadCertificateInvalid`,
-    ``OpcUa_BadCertificateUntrusted`` (and many more) OPC UA status codes lead to a :py:attr:`pyuaf.util.statuscodes.SecurityError` status code.
+    :attr:`~pyuaf.util.opcuastatuscodes.OpcUa_BadCertificateUntrusted` (and many more)
+    *OPC UA status codes* lead to a :py:attr:`~pyuaf.util.statuscodes.SecurityError` *UAF status code*.

+    Simply read the *UAF status code* (e.g. with :meth:`pyuaf.util.Status.statusCode`) if you're happy with general status information, or read the *UAF + OPC UA status codes* (e.g. with :meth:`pyuaf.util.Status.statusCode` and :meth:`pyuaf.util.Status.opcUaStatusCode`) if you
+    want more detailed status information.

     * Attributes: